-Some of these newer cryptocurrencies now rival Bitcoin and are worthy opponents in the cryptocurrency space.
-Ethereum, Cardano, Tether, XRP, Binance Coin, and Polkadot are all such cryptocurrencies.
+Some of these newer cryptocurrencies now rival Bitcoin in the digital asset space.
+Ethereum, Binance Coin, and Polkadot have gained significant traction due to their innovative functionalities.

-There are many more, including joke crypto, such as Dogecoin, which has caught the imagination of the masses, realizing remarkable value in a short space of time.
+There are many more, including joke crypto coins, such as Dogecoin, which has caught the imagination of the masses, realizing remarkable value in a short space of time.
+Known as meme-coins, meme-based cryptocurrencies like Dogecoin have captured mainstream attention, achieving notable market value in a short time.

 In its short life, cryptocurrency has courted much controversy.
 Central banks are now planning their own versions of a digital currency, and governments are looking at ways to regulate it.